petergridge/Irrigation-V5/README.md

 - Input_number to provide the duration of the watering cycle

 This will get a basic setup running, have a read of the notes below and try a few of the other features.

+### Test configuration
+testhelpers.yaml provides the helper configuration to support all the objects for three zones.
+A set of template switches for the zones and pump as well as inputs to emulate rain and flow sensors.

+This allow me to test the program without triggering any 'real' solenoids, and will allow you to mimic your configuration to ensure an operational configuration after coming out your winter hinernation.

+Be aware this is a sumulation, variatons in latency or behaviour of indivdual implementations will have an impact.

 ### Debug
 Add the following to your logger section configuration.yaml